AI API Rate Limits 2026: OpenAI, Anthropic, Gemini RPM, TPM & 429 Fixes

 - Free tier is available without a credit card, similar to Google.
 Useful for evaluation and prototyping.

-- 300 RPM across all paid models is moderate — higher than DeepSeek (60) and Anthropic Tier 1 (50), but well below OpenAI Tier 2 (5,000) and Gemini (2,000-4,000).
+- 300 RPM across all paid models is moderate — higher than Anthropic Tier 1 (50), but well below OpenAI Tier 2 (5,000) and Gemini (2,000-4,000).
+DeepSeek should be evaluated separately because its public docs describe dynamic concurrency rather than a fixed RPM table.

 - European data residency is Mistral’s unique advantage.
 Rate limits are not their differentiator — compliance is.